sporule/sporule/README.md

 #### Theme Configurations

 These configuration will be used for that specific theme only, they are located under templates/_templateConfig.js.
 Look at the theme documentation to understand what is available.
+You will not be able to change the template configuration unless you fork the template repo.
+Please see change templates section for more details.

 ![TemplateConfig](https://i.imgur.com/mVoIG2w.png)